MaximilianPi/Pichler-and-Hartig-Causal-ML/README.md

 factor = 0.9).</figcaption>
 </figure>

-Looking at the evolution of the total effect within a linear booster model (Fig. S2a), we found indeed that the first members of the ensemble absorb the effect of the collinear effect (effect of X<sub>1</sub> is absorbed by X1, Fig. S2a), but as members are added to the ensemble, the
+Looking at the development of the total effect within a linear booster model (Fig. S2a), we found indeed that the first members of the ensemble absorb the effect of the collinear effect (effect of X<sub>1</sub> is absorbed by X1, Fig. S2a), but as members are added to the ensemble, the